Housebuilder Partnerships

-In November 2021, the Land Development Agency ('LDA') launched a process seeking Expressions of Interest ('EOI') from housebuilders to enter ‘forward purchase’1 transactions to unlock and accelerate delivery on planning consented residential land in their control.
-This process resulted in agreements for the delivery of c.
-1,000 new homes to the LDA or its nominees.
+In November 2021 and subsequently October 2022, the Land Development Agency ('LDA') sought Expressions of Interest ('EOI') from Housebuilders to enter into forward purchase transactions to unlock and accelerate delivery on planning consented residential land in their control.
+These EOI’s resulted in agreements for the delivery of c.
+2,800 new homes to the LDA or its nominees.

-The LDA in coordination with its local authority partners, is now seeking further submissions from the housebuilding sector to deliver housing / apartment units based on an agreement for the LDA or its nominee(s) to purchase homes upon completion (already completed homes will not be eligible).
-While the process is open to all proposals, the LDA will prioritise proposals for higher density homes in the cities of Dublin and Cork, where the homes would otherwise struggle to be advanced in the current market environment.
+The LDA in coordination with its Local Authority partners, is now seeking further submissions from the housebuilding sector to deliver apartments based on an agreement for the LDA or its nominee(s) to purchase homes upon completion (already completed homes will not be eligible).
+While the process is open to all proposals, the LDA will prioritise proposals for higher density homes in the cities of Dublin, Cork, Galway, Limerick & Waterford, where the homes would otherwise struggle to be advanced in the current market environment.

 The current round of transactions will focus on: